 Why are sugar alcohols so disruptive to gut health?
 The reason is two-fold.
 First, these zero-calorie sweeteners are polyols (4-carbon sugar alcohols).
 They can be very difficult for some people to break down, disrupting digestion and causing severe gut dysbiosis, Second, this type of sweetener contains corn.

 Xylitol is a zero-calorie sweetener made from birch.
-However, the majority of keto sweeteners, like Swerve are made from corn, a food that is highly allergenic and incredibly hard on my system.
+However, the majority of keto sweeteners, like Swerve and Lakanto are made from corn, a food that is highly allergenic and incredibly hard on my system.
 I think it’s interesting that so many folks who used to be on a grain-free Paleo Diet, have now switched over to the Keto Diet and are now consuming desserts made with large amounts of corn-based sweeteners.
 If you’re one of those people I’d love to hear from you about this change and if it was positive or negative for you.

 The best sweetener for the Keto Diet is stevia.
 I’ve found that stevia doesn’t cause digestive distress when I use a pure form that does not contain corn, erythritol, and other ingredients that are highly processed, difficult to digest, and allergenic for people with autoimmune disorders.

 I use stevia in very small amounts.
 A little goes a long way!
 The main issue with stevia is that some people find it has a bitter aftertaste.
 When I pair it with strong flavors like coffee, chocolate, or citrus I can mask that aftertaste very effectively.